-Coding for Climate is a two-part webinar series.
+Coding for Climate is a two-part webinar series designed for educators who are new to teaching coding.
 Please plan to attend one Part A session and one Part B session of the same topic (i.e. Land vs. Energy).

 After attending Part A and completing the survey, participants receive a free Climate Action Kit and micro:bit to explore climate change issues through inquiry, coding, and project-based learning.